 | Plastic (PET) | 423 | ~0.01-0.02 kg | ~0.4-0.8p |

 This is arithmetic, not interpretation.
-And the arithmetic produces an outcome the government claims to oppose: the most recyclable material pays the most.
+And the arithmetic produces an outcome the government claims to oppose: the material with the higher recycling rate pays more.

 0.3 T/m3